vivek-at-work/ridecell-code/README.md

 3. pipenv install
 4. Make Envoirenement variable to satify settings  for DB
 5. execute "python runner.py" this will perform testing via all exposed rest end points.

+**Future Road Map**
+1. Intorduce Messaging Queue and consumers for booking so that we can avoid duplicate bookings.
+2. Add Payment Gateways
+3. Authtication to support openauth .
+4. Manage User Profile Section